 Rest the night before

+Another one of the best SAT hacks is to get enough sleep.
 It is difficult for you to resist studying the night before a test, but the best thing you can do in the evening before you take a test is to put the books away and do something else.
 When you have spent the last few weeks of your life studying for your exam, the last thing you want to do is cram your mind full of information the day before.

 Your brain is like a computer.
-It needs time to process, file and consolidate information.
+It needs time to process, file, and consolidate information.
 By resting the night before your test you will give your brain the time to refresh and organize the information you have given it.
 You can take a quick look at your notes in the morning just before the exam and away you go!